jaredcwhite/jaredcwhite/README.md

 ----

 P.S.
-I'm available for consulting on all things Ruby, Rails, and beyond.
+I'm available for consulting on all things Ruby, web components, and beyond.
 Contact me for further details. 🤙